Infinity Knives: Music career

 He has collaborated with Randi Withani and David Jacober, as the experimental post-rock band Loris, who released their debut self-titled album in 2020.
-As a duo with Brian Ennals, they have made the albums Rhino XXL (2020) and King Cobra (2022).
-A reviewer for The Quietus wrote that "together, Infinity Knives and Brian Ennals might seem like the poster boys for alternative or experimental hip hop, but King Cobra proves that labels can be meaningless."
+As a duo with Brian Ennals, they have made the albums Rhino XXL (2020), King Cobra (2022), and A City Drowned in God's Black Tears (2025).
+A reviewer for The Quietus wrote that "together, Infinity Knives and Brian Ennals might seem like the poster boys for alternative or experimental hip-hop, but King Cobra proves that labels can be meaningless."